Over the years, TFIA has devoted a lot of resources to lobbying Government for TCF funding and support programs

 There is a great deal on offer at present.
 If you need help in completing application forms, we run information nights and are happy to assist members or direct them to program specialist consultants.

-AusIndustry is a specialist program delivery division within the Department of Industry, Innovation, Science, Research and Tertiary Education that helps existing and new Australian businesses innovate, grow and succeed.
+AusIndustry is a specialist program delivery division within the Department of Industry that helps existing and new Australian businesses innovate, grow and succeed.

 AusIndustry programs for the TCF industry: